 Early interest in STEM is important in cultivating future progression into STEM subjects in higher education.
-Through our programme of engagement activities at Tyndall, we are actively encouraging positive attitudes towards STEM.
 We have developed STEM activities for primary schools that encourage students to investigate fascinating scientific concepts such as electronics and light.

-If you would like us to visit your class to facilitate one of the below workshops please submit a request here.
+If you would like us to visit your class to facilitate one of the below workshops please fill in this form and email it to both Caitriona.firstname.lastname@example.org & Alida.email@example.com .
 Visits are subject to availability and are limited.

-Description: Introduction to Electronics consists of a short 15 - 20 minute presentation followed by a 30 minute hands on activity.
+This activity consists of a short 15 - 20 minute presentation followed by a 20 minute hands on activity.
 Students will be introduced to electricity, electronics, new terminology and key pieces that are required to make a circuit work.
 They will have the opportunity to create a fully functioning paper circuit card out of copper tape, a coin cell battery and a LED (Light Emitting Diode).